13 Top-Rated Things to Do in Revelstoke, BC

 Let's get the obvious out of the way: if you are in Revy during the winter months and aren't skiing or snowboarding at Revelstoke Mountain Resort, then you need to seriously reconsider your plans.

 Home to the most vertical elevation in North America (a whopping 5,620 feet), you'll get major bang for your buck as you ski lap after lap on the resort's 3,121 acres of terrain.
-The snow is almost always perfect, and chances are good you'll get lots of it.
+The snow is almost always perfect, and chances are good you'll get lots of it; in fact upwards of 30 feet a year fall here on average.
 In other word, it's pretty much a dream destination for a skier or snowboarder.

 If you've never skied or snowboarded in your life, don't count yourself out.
 Let a pro help you pick out the right rental equipment, register for a lesson at the resort's Snow School, and learn the ropes on one of BC's finest mountains.